-1 Supersedes the version adopted by the Agency at its meeting on 17 September 2019.
+&lt;sup>1 Supersedes the version adopted by the Agency at its meeting on 21 September 2021.

-- ensuring a culture within the Agency of claiming expenses only as appropriate to business needs and in accordance with good practice in the public sector generally; - avoidance of use of the Agency's resources for personal gain or for the benefit of persons/organisations unconnected with the Agency or its activities; - commitment not to acquire information or business secrets by improper means and to act with fairness in all business dealings; and - commitment to compliance by the Agency with employment equality and equal status legislation and to the Agency promoting and preserving the health and safety of employees.
+- disclosure of outside employment/business interests in conflict with or in potential conflict with the business of the Agency; - avoidance of the giving or receiving of corporate gifts, hospitality, preferential treatment or benefits of any kind which might affect or appear to affect the ability of the donor or the recipient to make independent judgement on business transactions or which might be harmful to the reputation of the Agency; - ensuring a culture within the Agency of claiming expenses only as appropriate to business needs and in accordance with good practice in the public sector generally; - ➤ avoidance of use of the Agency's resources for personal gain or for the benefit of persons/organisations unconnected with the Agency or its activities; - commitment not to acquire information or business secrets by improper means and to act with fairness in all business dealings; and - commitment to compliance by the Agency with employment equality and equal status legislation and to the Agency promoting and preserving the health and safety of employees.